sajjad960/MaptyApp_JS_OOP/Readme.md

-# Mapty - A JS OOP Project.
+# Mapty - A Single Page Application With OOP Vanilla JS.

-*** I made this app with the teacher as a contributor.
---> now I will keep updating it 😀
+It's help to show workout area on map.
+I am building this project for oop learning purpose.

 ## Installation and run
-    No installation need.
-    Just Open run your vscode live-server.
+    You Need To Run Index.html (Src/Html_Structure/Index.html).

+## Architecture.
+    For understanding my code easily, Please take a look into Architecture Folder.
+You will get some Images of this application flow.